iloysaaa/Capstone-Website/README.md

 git clone https://github.com/iloysaaa/Capstone-Website.git - to copy the repo to your system

-git add . - add new changes in the website or codes
+git add . - add ALL new changes in the website or codes

+git add <file> - add new changes in the website or codes

 git push - to update the remote branch with local commits